JordaoNhanga15/angular-date-range-picker/README.md

 ## Author

-- Jordão de Oliveira
 - LinkedIn: [Jordão de Oliveira](https://www.linkedin.com/in/jordao-de-oliveira/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Please replace `'JordaoNhanga15'` in the GitHub repository link with your actual GitHub username and make any necessary adjustments based on your library's specifics and your project's requirements.
-Your LinkedIn profile link is now included in the "Author" section as well.